-Keep your Google Pixel 4a display pristine with a screen protector!

-Best Google Pixel 4a Screen Protectors Android Central 2020
+Best Google Pixel 4a screen protectors 2021

-The display on the Pixel 4a is the biggest upgrade from its predecessor.
+The display on the Pixel 4a is a significant upgrade from its predecessor.
 The bezels at the top and bottom are so much smaller that we can have a bigger screen in a smaller profile, but this also means that even a tiny crack at the top or bottom could impact the screen's usable portion.
-We've done the research the round up the best Google Pixel 4a screen protectors you can buy!
+We've done the research to round up the best Google Pixel 4a screen protectors you can buy!

-- Easy to apply: Supershieldz Tempered Glass (2-Pack)
+Supershieldz Tempered Glass (2-Pack)

 Supershieldz has my confidence because not only is its book-style application process easy enough for my mother to do by herself, but it has also stood up to rocks, ladders, and drops without damaging the screen underneath.

-Best of the best: OtterBox Amplify Glass
+OtterBox Amplify Glass

 OtterBox knows how to make a durable case.
 They worked with Corning — makers of Gorilla Glass — to produce a durable, high-quality screen protector in the Amplify, which offers higher scratch resistance and excellent case compatibility.

+This multi-pack is perfect for anyone to tends to drop their phone a lot, as you not only get multiple spares, but you also get tempered glass protectors for the camera module in addition to the front glass.
+After all, what good is a Pixel with a broken camera?

-Smudge resistant: WRJ Anti-Fingerprint Tempered Glass (3-Pack)
+WRJ Anti-Fingerprint Tempered Glass (3-Pack)

 If you're exceedingly hard on your phone — or if you're just a klutz — you might want to invest in a multi-pack so that you have spares when the first or second protector here cracks, keeping your Pixel 4a safe.

-Frame installation: OMOTON Tempered Glass (4-pack)
+OMOTON Tempered Glass (4-pack)

 This multi-pack comes with a frame that you slide over your Pixel 4a so that you have less chance of misaligning the glass.
 That's extra important here, considering the cutout for the hole-punch camera.

-Keep germs down: InvisibleShield Glass+
+InvisibleShield Glass+

 InvisibleShield doesn't just bring scratch and shatter protection to your phone.
 The Glass+ also has an anti-microbial coating.
 Still, as a reminder, that coating is not strong enough to completely kill COVID or other disease-causing germs on your phone.

-Want a film?: Supershieldz Clear Shield (6-Pack)
+Supershieldz Clear Shield (6-Pack)

 Glass screen protectors offer more robust coverage, but some folks don't like how they can interfere with responsiveness.
 If you're one of them, these flexible film protectors offer scratch protection without the bulk.